ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

 1. Click **API** in the top level menu and click the **API doc** button under **5 day / 3 hour forecast**.
     ![alt text](../images/WeatherAPIdoc.png)
 1. The page that appears provides details about the API and provides sample calls for different types of requirements.
-Under the **By city ID** section, you can access a JSON file that includes all the country codes: http://bulk.openweathermap.org/sample/
+Under the **By city ID** section, you can access a JSON file from http://bulk.openweathermap.org/sample/.
+This includes all the country codes available.
     ![alt text](../images/WeatherJSON.png)

+### The URL to call

+Now that you have got the API key and the country code, you can identify the URL that you need to call from Ballerina.
+The URL is something similar to the following: http://api.openweathermap.org/data/2.5/forecast?appid=61619572aeb46c268edd0b7750c3f4c2&q=Washington,US.

+Here the `appid` is the API key and the country code is `Washington,US`.

 ## Set up Ballerina for integration